ikibalin/cryspy/readme.rst

 - Analysis of the polarized neutron scattering on crystals by the library *CryPy*;
 - Diffraction data refinement for single crystals or powder by *RhoChi*;

-Installation and Requirements of *CryPy*
+Installation and Requirements of *CrysPy*
 ------------------------------------------

 CrysPy_ is developed and tested using Python 3.7 and depends on: